 2014-15: Soderstrom appeared in five games in Sweden’s second men’s league AllSvenskan on loan from Djurgarden and was the starting goalie for the Sweden U20 team at the 2015 World Junior Championship.
 He split time with Robin Jensen for the Djurgarden U20 team in SuperElit play.
 Soderstrom was 1-3 in four games with Sodertalje and allowed three goals in a loss for Almtuna; finishing with a 2.61 goals against and .903 save percentage in five AllSvenskan games.
 He was 5-2 in seven games at the WJC for Sweden, posting a 2.31 goals against and .916 save percentage.
 Sweden finished fourth, falling 4-2 to Slovakia in the bronze medal game.
 Soderstrom was 10-4 with a 2.90 goals against and .906 save percentage in 14 junior games for Djurgarden.

 Soderstrom has good size and is technically sound in the crease.
 He is considered a project and will need time to develop but his skill set suggests he has the potential to be an elite goalie one day.

 Soderstrom is back in Sweden after spending part of the summer in New York — both at the Islanders' prospect camp and with the Sweden U20 team at the evaluation camp in Lake Placid.
-He will start the 2015-16 season with HC Vita Hasten in AllSvenskan on loan from Djurgarden.
-He has made strides over the past two seasons and appears to be on track in terms of his long-term development.
-Soderstrom's progress to this point suggests he could be an NHL starter one day.
+He has played well when called up on to back up veteran Axel Brage with HC Vita Hasten in AllSvenskan in 2015-16 and was in net for Sweden's U20 team during the World Junior Championship.
+Soderstrom is on track in terms of his long-term development and his progress to this point suggests he could be an NHL starter one day.